-Regina stares into the dark liquid that pools in her glass thoughtfully; avoiding the Sheriff's blazing green stare for fear that the younger woman will be able to see right past her eyes and into her soul.
-For fear that she would find out...Well...
+Regina stares into the dark liquid that pools in her glass thoughtfully; avoiding the Sheriff's green stare for fear that the younger woman will be able to see right past her eyes and into her soul.
+For fear that she might find out...Well...
 Everything.

 "You were kind to me...
 Not for the first time either..."